abraunegg/onedrive/docs/usage.md

 - `NOT IN SYNC` - at least one pending local or remote change was positively identified.
 - `INDETERMINATE` - no pending change was positively identified, but one or more parts of the configured scope could not be assessed completely enough to assert a clean state.

 `INDETERMINATE` is intentionally conservative.
-For example, configurations that require generated `/children` traversal rather than the normal `/delta` feed, or configured shared-folder sources that require a separate traversal, may not be fully assessable by this read-only query.
-Any such limitation is printed with the result.
+A `--single-directory` status request is assessed differently from a full-drive query: the client performs a read-only `/children` traversal of the requested online directory, compares that authoritative current-state tree with the stored database scope, and resolves tracked items missing from the tree as deleted or moved out of scope.
+Full-scope configurations that cannot use the normal `/delta` feed, a full-scope query with tracked state but no stored delta cursor, or separately traversed shared-folder sources that are not covered by the requested scope may still be incomplete; any such limitation is printed with the result.

 Client-side filtering is honoured.
 Items excluded by `skip_file`, `skip_dir`, `sync_list`, `skip_dotfiles`, `check_nosync`, or applicable size limits are not treated as pending work for the configured sync scope.
 One-way modes are also reflected in the output: `--upload-only` still reports remote changes for visibility, while `--download-only` still reports local differences but notes that uploads are disabled.